Suture Removal After Breast Augmentation or Tummy Tuck Surgery

 Again, getting a good plastic surgery outcome for breast implants, tummy tucks, facelifts or thigh lift and arm reduction surgery procedures does take patience as well as understanding precisely what you can do – and what you shouldn’t do – just after your cosmetic surgery procedure.

-Why choose a reputable Specialist Plastic Cosmetic Surgeon like Dr Geoff Barnett (FRACS) in Melbourne?
+Why choose a reputable Specialist Plastic Cosmetic Surgeon like Dr Patrick Briggs (FRACS) in Melbourne?

 Established, FRACS qualified Specialist Plastic Surgeons who operate in accredited hospitals know the importance of using instruments and sutures with a documented focus on proper sterilisation and sanitisation procedures as well as using non-allergenic, non-electrolytic materials and equipment when suited for that type of suture.